 Forty Years and Counting

 The Pacific Mennonite Children’s Choir was founded in 1978.
-For 40 years the choir has exemplified the best in choral tradition, discipline and dedication.
+For over 40 years the choir has exemplified the best in choral tradition, discipline and dedication.

 Since our organizations inception in 1978 we have toured widely performing in Canada, the USA, Austria, Germany, Ukraine, Italy, and Korea.
 Choir members have and continue to be excellent musical ambassadors for their city, province and country.